ten-protocol/ten-whitepaper/technical-background.md

 Attestation provides to the verifier a report containing the details about all the components of a TCB, like CPU type, the SGX security version number (CPUSVN) and the version of the application.
 An attestation report that was deemed as secure could become insecure if a vulnerability is disclosed.
 At that moment the system needs to be re-secured, a process which is called TCB recovery.

 This whitepaper refers to the _Attestation Report_ (AR) as a generic object that describes the TCB and also contains an encryption key referred to as the _Attestation Key_ (AK), and as _Attestation Constraints_ (AC) to a set of constraints that a report must satisfy to be considered secure at a point in time.
-The constraints will change over time as vulnerabilities are discovered, and the Obscuro nodes will have to upgrade to be able to participate in the network.
+The constraints will change over time as vulnerabilities are discovered, the software is upgraded with new features or to keep up with the evolution of the EVM.
+The Obscuro nodes will have to upgrade to continue participating in the network.

 Any message originating from an enclave can be signed with the AK.
 This is a guarantee for the recipient that it must have originated only inside a valid enclave.